lqf2025/SAT-RSRA/README.md

 generator.py, is used to generate random positive 3-SAT instances, which occurs multiple times.
 After generation, it applies our reduction algorithm to produce the matrix L.

-Because many of the calculations are extremely time-consuming and repetitive, several scripts need to be run multiple times with varying parameters (e.g., different m/n ratios and numbers of repetitions).
+Because many of the calculations are extremely time-consuming and repetitive, several scripts must be run multiple times with varying parameters (e.g., different m/n ratios and numbers of repetitions).
+We recommend implementing the codes on a server in parallel mode.

 Figure Descriptions and Related Files